-Qualification for the Agricultural Rate requires that the property must firstly be classified as “farm land” in accordance with the provisions of the Valuation of Land Act 1960.
+Agricultural Rate is set at 35% of the general rate and the property must firstly be classified as "farm land" in accordance with the provisions of the Valuation of Land Act 1960 in order to qualify.

 The Heritage Rebate recognises the cultural values of heritage properties on the Mornington Peninsula.
 Further information on the heritage rebate.